splashinn/phoenix-boilerplate/README.md

 chmod +x /usr/local/bin/docker-compose
 ```

-Install cmake in macOS
+Install cmake on macOS
 ```shell
 brew install cmake
 ```

-Install cmake in Linux
+Install cmake on Linux
 ```shell
 apt install cmake
 ```

 ## Bootstrap project

-Bootstraping the project is really easy, you only need set you env variables and run a few commands for install project dependencies.
+Bootstraping the project is really easy, you only need set you env variables and run a few commands for install dependencies.

 Copy the .env.template file to .env
 ```shell